-10 Chapter 1 Financial Information and the Decision-Making Process organization.
+Governmental HCOs are public corporations, typically owned by a state or local government.
+They are operated for the benefit of the communities they serve.
+A variation on this type of ownership is the public benefit organization.
 Assets (and accumulated earnings) of a nonprofit public benefit corporation belong to the public or to the charitable beneficiaries the trust was organized to serve.
-In 1999, for example, the Nassau County Medical Center (NCMC), a 1,500-bed healthcare system on Long Island, New York, converted from county ownership to a public benefit corporation.
-The purpose of the conversion was to give NCMC greater autonomy in its governing board and decision making, so that it could compete more effectively with the area's large private hospitals and networks.
+In 1999, for example, the Nassau County Medical Center, a 1,500-bed healthcare system on Long Island, New York, converted from county ownership to a public benefit corporation.
+The purpose of the conversion was to give Nassau County Medical Center greater autonomy in its governing board and decision making, so that it could compete more effectively with the area's large private hospitals and networks.

-In some cases, governmental HCOs may have access to an additional revenue source through taxes an option not available to other not-for-profit HCOs.
-Similar to other not-for-profits, government HCOs are not able to raise funds through equity investments and they are exempt from income taxes and property taxes.
+In some cases governmental HCOs may have access to an additional revenue source through taxes-an option not available to other not-for-profit HCOs.
+Similar to other not-for-profits, government HCOs are not able to raise funds through equity investments and are exempt from income taxes and property taxes.